Kastri, Preveza: Geography

-The village stands on a plain from where Acheron passes through.
+The village stands on a plain where the river Acheron passes through.
 It is on the northern part of the Preveza regional unit in a distance of almost 47 km from Preveza.

 History

 The ruins of an acropolis can be seen on a hill near Kastri, which give the village its name, meaning "castle".
 These are likely to be the remains of the ancient city Pandosia.